simple-salesforce/simple-salesforce/README.rst

 For example::

-    from simple_salesforce import Salesforce
+    from just_salesforce import Salesforce
     sf = Salesforce(instance='na1.salesforce.com', session_id='')

 If you have the full URL of your instance (perhaps including the schema, as is included in the OAuth2 request process), you can pass that in instead using ``instance_url``::

-    from simple_salesforce import Salesforce
+    from just_salesforce import Salesforce
     sf = Salesforce(instance_url='https://na1.salesforce.com', session_id='')

 There are also two means of authentication, one that uses username, password and security token and the other that uses IP filtering, username, password  and organizationId

 To login using the security token method, simply include the Salesforce method and pass in your Salesforce username, password and token (this is usually provided when you change your password)::

-    from simple_salesforce import Salesforce
+    from just_salesforce import Salesforce
     sf = Salesforce(username='myemail@example.com', password='password', security_token='token')

 To login using IP-whitelist Organization ID method, simply use your Salesforce username, password and organizationId::

-    from simple_salesforce import Salesforce
+    from just_salesforce import Salesforce
     sf = Salesforce(password='password', username='myemail@example.com', organizationId='OrgId')

 If you'd like to enter a sandbox, simply add ``sandbox=True`` to your ``Salesforce()`` call.

 For example::

-    from simple_salesforce import Salesforce
+    from just_salesforce import Salesforce
     sf = Salesforce(username='myemail@example.com.sandbox', password='password', security_token='token', sandbox=True)

 Note that specifying if you want to use a sandbox is only necessary if you are using the built-in username/password/security token authentication and is used exclusively during the authentication step.